 - Tape not holding your ribbon?
 Use a stapler.

 - Save the boxes your online items are shipped in.
 They're perfect (obviously) for wrapping.

-- If you don't have online shopping boxes and you need a box check your cupboards for cracker or cereal boxes.
-They make great wrapping boxes.
+- If you don't have online shopping boxes and you need a box, check your cupboards for cracker or cereal boxes.

 - If the gift is looking bland, go outside and start trimming.
 Tuck a sprig of cedar, pine, or spruce into your bow or tie it on the gift alone with ribbon or string.

 I've ordered my Christmas paper and am just waiting for it to arrive so this year's wrapping will be revealed soon.